gh0st42/PONS/README.md

 - tools
   - `netedit` for generating graphml topologies
   - `ponsanim` for generating animated gifs and mp4 from graphml topologies with a contact plan or event logs
+  - `scenariorunner` to simulate scenarios described in a mix of csv and json files without writing any code

 ## Requirements